 Drew has also been successful with a wide range of lizard species including terrestrial geckos, chuckwallas, and other desert species, and he is one of the most successful keepers of Uromastyx lizards in the country.
 Drew’s insight into desert-dwelling species that thrive in his Arizona climate has provided a wealth of information for keepers around the country.

-Wayne has been the gracious host of the TTPG’s TURTLE NIGHT at the National Reptile Breeders Expo for the last ten years and his support of conservation projects around the world is unmatched in the hobby of herpetoculture.
+Wayne is the gracious host of TURTLE NIGHT at the National Reptile Breeders Expo and his support of conservation projects around the world is unmatched in the hobby of herpetoculture.
 To date, his auctions at the National Reptile Breeders Expo have raised more than $100,000 for projects around the planet that are devoted to captive breeding of reptiles and amphibians.

 Kurt Edwards has a diverse collection of both aquatic species and tortoises.
 He was best known early in the hobby for producing Spotted turtles.
 In more recent years, he has developed a fondness for South American species and became the first breeder in the United States to successfully hatch and raise a Spiny-necked turtle (Acanthochelys spixii).
-In addition to aquatic species, Kurt is also interested in Elongated tortoises, Testudo species and various lizard projects including Cyclura species and Ctenosaura species.
+In addition to aquatic species, Kurt is also interested in the Kinixys genus, and has hatched over 70 Home's Hingeback tortoises (Kinixys homeana) to date.

-Kurt spoke at the National Reptile Breeders Expo in 2005, NARBC Arlington in 2007, East Texas Herp Society in 2009, and the Phoenix Reptile Expo in 2009.
+Kurt spoke at the National Reptile Breeders Expo in 2005, NARBC Arlington in 2007, East Texas Herp Society in 2009, Phoenix Reptile Expo in 2009, and various other herp societies.

 Jerry Fife is a former CPA who managed golf courses, sports complexes, and spring training baseball stadiums in Phoenix, Arizona.
 He has bred a large number of species in his outdoor enclosures, including Star tortoises, Egyptian tortoises, Leopard tortoises, Spurred tortoises, Spider tortoises, Flat-tailed tortoises, and a variety of Mediterranean tortoises.